 Building on the momentum from Borough of Culture Award!

-In 2022, Amelia was awarded a Culture Change Grant as part of the London Borough of Culture and #Wearelewisham2022.
-Working with Lewisham Libraries and three local schools, we ran 15 creative writing workshops for over 150 children and adults.
+In 2022, I was awarded a Culture Change Grant as part of the London Borough of Culture and #Wearelewisham2022.
+Working with Lewisham Libraries and three local schools, I facilitated 15 creative writing workshops for over 150 children and adults, using my Writing the 7 Senses (W7S) methodology.
 Feedback from the workshops was very positive and many people indicated they would like to keep going in their writing and engagement.

-Using music, photography, observation of nature and humour, we create a free and creative space that allows writers to improve their skills and exercise their imagination.
+Using music, photography, observation of nature and humour, the W7S methodology facilitates a free and creative space that allows writers to improve their skills and exercise their imagination.
 With an emphasis on inclusion and diversity, we explore different perspectives, character building, creating suspense, and writing about cultures and settings around the world as well as across London.
 For children especially, this helps to build skills, empathy and self-confidence.
 And it’s a lot of fun!

 In February 2023, we were back with another Writing the 7 Senses workshop for children ages 8-12, at Manor House Library in Lewisham.
 It was a sell-out course, and received very positive reviews from the children.